n30mrx/colormix/README.md

 # colormix

-A new Flutter project.
+A Flutter app to help you generate ARGB values.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: